-In this study we tested the hypothesis that the bacterial microbiome changes between pre (initial) and post (follow up) removal of lesion.
+In this study, we tested the hypothesis that there are detectable changes to the bacterial community between pre- (initial) and post- (follow up) treatment of lesion.
 We analyzed changes in alpha and beta diversity as well as the relative abundance of specific Operational Taxonomic Units (OTUs).
-We utilized Random Forest to build two models.
-The first model was built to classify lesion versus non-lesion (normal) samples while the second was built to classify initial versus follow up samples.
-Subsequent observations on how these models, as well as specific OTUs within them, performed pre and post lesion removal helped inform us as to whether initial and follow up samples were changing and whether it was towards a more normal bacterial microbiome or not.
-We also investigated the two models for similar important OTUs to identify the crucial OTUs for not only classifying lesion or normal samples but also initial versus follow up.
+We then investigated several important genera from oral microbes that have been suggested to be important in CRC pathogenesis [8].
+We next utilized Random Forest to build two models: The first was built to classify lesion versus non-lesion (normal) while the second was built to classify initial versus follow up samples.
+Subsequent observations on how these models and OTUs within them performed before and after treatment helped inform us as to whether initial and follow up samples were changing towards a normal community.
+We also investigated the two models for similar important OTUs to identify the crucial OTUs involved with both classifying lesion or normal and initial versus follow up samples.
+Finally, since treatment also included chemotherapy and radiation therapy along with lesion removal, we tested if these significantly lowered any of the metrics examined versus those who received only lesion removal.
+This study will provide evidence as to whether treatment can influence the community and if the CRC microbiome, identified in previous studies, persists.

 Results

-Bacterial Community and FIT: Within our 67 person cohort we first wanted to test whether there were any broad differences between initial and follow up samples based on lesion being either adenoma (n = 41) or carcinoma (n = 26).
-We found that the bacterial community in those with carcinoma were more dissimilar to their initial sample than those with adenoma (P-value < 0.001) [Figure 1A].
-We also found that there were larger changes in fecal blood (measured by FIT) for those with carcinoma versus adenoma (P-value < 0.0001) [Figure 1B].
+The Bacterial Community: Within our 67-person cohort we tested whether those with adenoma (n = 41) or carcinoma (n = 26) had any broad differences between their initial and follow up samples.
+We found that those with carcinoma had a more dissimilar bacterial community between their initial and follow up sample than those with adenoma (P-value < 0.001) [Figure 1A].
 The bacterial community structure before and after surgery was visualized using NMDS for both adenoma [Figure 1C] (PERMANOVA > 0.05) and carcinoma [Figure 1D] (PERMANOVA < 0.05).
 Interestingly, when initial and follow up samples were compared, regardless of whether the lesions were adenoma or carcinoma, there was no significant overall difference in beta diversity (PERMANOVA > 0.05).
-When investigating alpha diversity metrics there was no difference found between initial and follow up samples for lesion, adenoma only, or carcinoma only for any metric tested [Table S1].
-We also observed that there was no difference in the relative abundance of any OTU between initial and follow up samples for lesion, adenoma only, or carcinoma only [Figure S1].
+There was no difference between initial and follow up samples when investigating alpha diversity metrics for lesion, adenoma only, or carcinoma only for any metric tested [Table S1].
+Additionally, that there was no difference in the relative abundance of any OTU between initial and follow up samples for lesion, adenoma only, or carcinoma only [Figure S1].

-Carcinoma Associated Bacteria: Previous literature has suggested that a number of oral microbes may be important in CRC pathogenesis [8].
-So we next examined whether there were changes in previously well described carcinoma associated OTUs, such as Porphyromonas asaccharolytica (Otu000202), Fusobacterium nucleatum (Otu000442), Parvimonas micra (Otu001273), and Peptostreptococcus stomatis (Otu001682).
-We first observed that only a small percentage of those with adenoma or carcinoma were positive or had a relative abundance above 0.1% for any of these respective OTUs [Figure 2].
-Despite this, those with carcinoma had a decrease in relative abundance from initial to follow up for Parvimonas micra (P-value < 0.05) and Porphyromonas asaccharolytica (P-value < 0.05) [Figure 2A].
-In contrast, there was no difference in relative abundance in any of these OTUs when considering only those with adenoma [Figure 2B].
+Carcinoma Associated Genera:.
+For carcinoma [Figure 2A] (P-value < 0.05) but not adenoma [Figure 2B] (P-value > 0.05) there was a significant decrease in Porphyromonas, Parvimonas, and Peptrostreptococcus between initial and follow up samples [Figure 2].
+Fusobacterium for both adenoma and carcinoma had no significant difference between initial and follow up samples [Figure 2] (P-value > 0.05).
+Although there were significant differences only a small percentage of those with adenoma or carcinoma were positive for any of these specific genera [Figure 2].